 Landscape in Pain: Shetland’s industrial scale wind farm and solastalgia

-I have written this article about Landscape in Pain for the academic journal, Technical Aesthetics and Design Research.
+I wrote this article about Landscape in Pain for the academic journal, Technical Aesthetics and Design Research.
 It is a is a peer-reviewed scholarly journal whose goal is to form an interdisciplinary platform for research in the fields of design and architecture.
 I finished corrections for the final proof not long before the invasion of Ukraine.
 I was very excited to have an article published in a Russian publication and was particularly pleased with the northern and Arctic context for my body of work where I see links between the exploitation of natural resources in the Arctic, largely mining and potentially oil, and Shetland, where it is wind.
 Of course I was devastated, like so many, including Russian colleagues and friends, to see events unfold in Ukraine around the time everything was finished.
 I was hesitant to include the news here.
 I am still not certain I should share the information, but at the time of writing (August 2022) I feel inclined to do so.
 I will figure out a different way to make the article accessible in future.
 The article is based on my talk in November 2021 at the International symposium, Relate North 2021: Everyday Extremes organised by Tomsk State University with the University of Lapland and the Arctic Sustainable Arts and Design (ASAD) thematic network of the University of the Arctic.

 Image: Landscape in Pain #037420210606